Improving Goal Mastery through Data-Based Decision-Making

 Organization of the Course

-This is a self-pacing course, meaning the participant can complete the course at his or her own speed.
+This is a self-paced course, meaning the participant can complete the course at his or her own speed.
 The course is divided into 4 learning modules.
 The participant is to begin with the first module and work through each sequentially until all are completed.

 Each module contains one or more videos of an expert in ASD providing information on the module topic.
 Presenters include professionals in the field from Grafton Integrated Health Network as well as the VCU Autism Center for Excellence.
 The module may include support documents you can view or download and use.
 Additionally, website links may be provided so you can obtain further information.